frank-dspeed/streamline/README.md

 Easy Import and Export of Components.
 Easy Visual Feedback and versioning.

-Porduktion and Dev Error Logging.
+Porduction and Dev Error Logging.

 Should help you to Streamline your Projekts